 I do not understand what happened to negate the purchase, but this decision could have been made three weeks prior without stringing me along.
 Somehow I cannot believe that Taylor Kia makes all its auto business decisions in this similar fashion.

-Review about: Taylor Kia Of Toledo Estimate.
+Product or Service Mentioned: Taylor Kia Of Toledo Estimate.

 Reason of review: Pricing issue.